MediaArea/RAWcooked/Doc/User_Manual.md

 ## Default licence and expansion

-The default `RAWcooked` license allows you to encode and decode without any additional purchases for these few limited flavours:
+The default `RAWcooked` license allows you to encode and decode without any additional purchases for these flavours:

 | From                 | To                    |
 | -------------------- | --------------------- |